-Spells Known of First Level and Higher
+Spells Known of 1st-Level and Higher

-At 3rd level, you have a Spellbook containing three 1st-level Wizard Spells of your choice.
-Your Spellbook is the repository of the Wizard Spells you know, except your Cantrips, which are fixed in your mind.
+At 3rd level, you have a spellbook containing three 1st-level wizard spells of your choice (See Player’s Handbook, pg.
+210.).
+Your spellbook is the repository of the wizard spells you know, except for your cantrips, which are fixed in your mind.

-There are no restrictions to the schools of magic that a Spellsword can learn, so long as the spells chosen are from the Wizard spell list.
+There are no restrictions to the schools of magic that a spellsword can learn, so long as the spells chosen are from the wizard spell list.

-The Spells Known column of the Eldritch Knight Spellcasting Table on page 75 of the Players Handbook shows when you learn more wizard spells of 1st level or higher.
+The Spells Known column of the Eldritch Knight Spellcasting Table (See below; adapted fromPlayer’s Handbook pg.
+75.) shows when you can learn more wizard spells of 1st level or higher.
 The spells you choose must be of a level for which you have spell slots.

 Table 1: Eldritch Knight Spellcasting Table